bdlucas1/math-plotting-demo/README.md

   the integration is not ideal and not sure if can be done in JupyterLite.
 Still investigating.

-Hopefully we can find a way to use a single widget set for all environments, but if necessary could use an adapter.
+Currently the demos above use ipywidgets for Jupyter and JupyterLite/Piodide front-ends, and dash for shell and browser.
+This is done for the demo through an adapter layer - see mode_ipy.py and mode_dash.py, imported by mode.py.
+This is fairly straightforward since ipywidgets and dash have comparable capabilities and semantics, which is unsurprising since they both ultimately map onto HTML.
+Hopefully we can find a way to use a single widget set for all environments, but if necessary could use such an adapter.

 <table>
   <tr>